BillJr99/Ursinus-CS173/_pages/netbeans-debugging.md

 We'll just create this one breakpoint, but you can repeat this menu to create several of these, as you wish.

 ![]({{ site.baseurl }}/images/netbeans/debugging/debug-breakpointoptions.png)
+-->
+To create a breakpoint, click on the line number in the margin of your code in NetBeans.
 The red triangle where the line number used to be indicates that a breakpoint has been placed here.
+You can create as many of these as you like, but it's a good idea to start with one, perhaps at the beginning of a function or block of code that you're not sure about.

 To run the program with the debugger on (that is, to run the program but pause at the breakpoint we just created), click the `Debug Project` menu item under the `Debug` menu.
 There is also a toolbar button that looks like the menu icon for `Debug` next to the `Run` button.